 The Group identifies and manages different types of risks in its activity.
-Internal capital is the amount of capital estimated by the Group required to cover all identified material types of risks, which affect the Group's business.
+Internal capital is the amount of capital estimated by the Group required to cover all identified material measurable types of risks, which affect the Group's business.
+As a part of capital planning CRO and CFO annually decide on the form, criteria, and the most appropriate forum for discussion on the identification of significant risks in the Bank.
+List of significant risks is subject to approval by the Bank's Management Board.

-The Bank adjusts the amount of capital to the risk level and the risk type, to which the Bank is exposed and to the characteristics, scale and complexity of the specific business.
-For this purpose the Bank implemented the internal capital adequacy assessment process (ICAAP).
-Under ICAAP the Bank estimates, allocates and maintains capital at the level corresponding to the risk profile and the accepted statement regarding the general risk level (risk appetite).
-The accepted risk appetite is designed to provide security for business activities and allow to achieve strategic goals related to capital profitability.
+The Group adjusts the amount of capital to the risk level and the risk type, to which the Bank is exposed and to the characteristics, scale and complexity of the specific business.
+For this purpose the Group implemented process of estimation and allocation of the internal capital covering significant risk in which assessment of capital adequacy is performed (process ICAAP).
+The Group annually sets the maximum acceptable level of risk (called risk appetite) approved by the Management Board and Supervisory Board.
+The accepted risk appetite is designed to provide security for business activities and allow achieving strategic goals related to capital profitability.